Pride comes before a fall

 On Wednesday, I went to Buggy Mums.
 I arrived a little late, so the group had moved by the time I got to our usual meeting point.
 Laura was also late, so we jogged up The Common together.
 Fortunately, it didn’t take us long to find the group.

 We did a variety of exercises on the grass, which was a little boggy.
 Then, we jogged down the hill towards the Bellemoor.
-Laura and I were so busy chatting to each other that we had to be told to slow down.
+Laura and I were so busy chatting with each other that we had to be told to slow down.

 The session finished with some intervals on the grass, whilst a few people were interviewed by a member of the ParkLives team.